nikhilsaharan33/A-search-visualizer/README.md

 # A*-search-visualizer
 A simple visualizer for A* path finding algorithm using python Pygame.
+We can move in UP, DOWN, LEFT and RIGHT directions from a cell in the grid.
 # Instructions
 * Run the AstarVisualizer.py file.
 * Mark the start and end points on the grid thus showing up.